kartaview/upload-scripts/README.md

   | `path` | string | operating system’s specific path format | image path relative to the geojson file |
 </details>

+#### Option III.
+Mapillary’s proprietary JSON format
+If the images have been
+ * captured with a Mapillary app and downloaded from a smartphone,
+ * or processed with any of Mapillary’s upload tools, like mapillary_tools or the “Mapillary Desktop Uploader”

+then any available proprietary Mapillary JSON data in the Exif `ImageDescription` tag takes precedence in processing automatically.

 ### Docker Support
 To run the scripts inside a Docker container: